gsoules/MkDocs/digital-archive/docs/relationships/relationship-types.md

 ## Relationship editor

-To add or edit a relationship:
+To add or edit a relationship type:

 -   Click the **_Relationships_** button in the left admin menu
 -   On the **_Relationships_** page, click the **_Edit Relationship Types_** button